-Beginning July 1, 1982, if your employer adopted a resolution to have your contributions made on a before-tax basis, your contributions are deducted from your pay before taxes are calculated.
-As a result, your taxable income is lowered and the amount of annual taxes you pay is less than if you made contributions on an after-tax basis.
+Beginning July 1, 1982 (January 1, 1984, if you were a member of the former Law Enforcement Officers' Retirement System), if your employer adopted a resolution to have your contributions made on a before-tax basis, your contributions are deducted from your pay before taxes are calculated.
+As a result, your taxable income is lowered and the amount of annual taxes you pay is less than if you made contributions on an aftertax basis.